-Even one piece of paper with sensitive information could cost your company tens of thousands of dollars.
-Document Destruction of Virginia can help you stay in compliance with federal and state regulations, through the use of our services.
+A single piece of paper with sensitive information could cost your company tens of thousands of dollars.
+Document Destruction of Virginia’s services can help you remain compliant with federal and state regulations.

-The most cost effective way to protect your company and secure all of your sensitive information is to have on-going shredding services that will provide you with a Certificate of Destruction after each service.
-This offers your business a record of compliance should you ever be faced with any sort of data breach within your workplace, helping reduce any fines that may occur.
+Shredding services are a cost effective way to protect your company and secure all of your sensitive information.
+We offer a Certificate of Destruction after each service.
+If you are ever faced with any form of a data breach, your Certificate of Destruction will provide proof of compliance.

 Why a Shred it All Policy is Important

 These days, more and more businesses are moving towards a shred all policy.
 Implementing a shred it all policy will benefit your business for a number of reasons.
 A shred all policy ensures that your workplace eliminates all documents safely and securely when they are no longer needed.